 Carbs is easy: 20 grams NET carbs MAX - you can do it!

-Protein depends upon your optimal body weight: .8 gram of protein per one pound of lean body mass (or more if you’re looking to build muscle).
+Protein depends upon your optimal body weight: 1.2 - 2 grams of protein per one kilogram of lean body mass (or more if you’re looking to build muscle).
 Keto-friendly proteins include tofu and soy-based products, as well as most nuts and seeds, although some are higher in carbs than others.

 Your body runs on fat (eggs, meat, avocado, butter, nuts etc.) OR sugar (corn, beans, rice, potatoes, bread etc.).
 When you remove the sugar your insulin hormone stops storing fat, as you will be using it for energy!